 Finally, Vue.js is a sort of mixture of Angular and React.
 Vue is a framework like Angular, but focuses on creating components, like React.
 While Angular is a complex toolbox, React a package of modules, Vue is like a modular toolbox.
 From these three frameworks, Vue is the easiest one, Angular has the steepest learning curve, and React is somewhere between them.

 While searching for a job we can also observe that many companies are not using JS frameworks and instead they are using Bootstrap – CSS Framework or SASS – CSS preprocessor alongside JQuery and its plugins – although its popularity started to drop lately.

-For the back-end, there is much more to consider when hiring software engineers.
+For the back-end, there is much more to consider when hiring software engineers and web developers.
 First of all, knowledge of programming is probably more important than knowledge of a framework using it – so finding experts in this field should be the main focus.

 These are the fundamentals of web development.
 Every data exchange between client and server is using the HTTP requests methods underhood.
 The most commonly used ones are connected with CRUD – basic operations on database applications.
 Typically we can match these SQL methods: INSERT, SELECT, UPDATE, DELETE with corresponding HTTP methods: POST, GET, PUT, DELETE.

 Of course, there are many more methods, but they are not used as often as ones mentioned before, and those four methods are fundamental and obligatory to know for every web developer on all levels of advancement.
 Data sent and received by HTTP requests are mainly in HTML and XML, but JSON is also a very popular format.